vishalbidari2002/HealthBot/README.md

 The chatbot remains open in the begining but it won't disturb the users as the users can hide the bot using the **HealthBot Button** just next to the chat bot.<br>
 ---
 ---
-The chatbot tells the users about the details of the hospital, description about diseases and since it is the era of corona it also tells the user about covid-19 and its precautionary measures.
----
----
-The names used in the contact details provided by the bot are all imaginary and none of those names refer to any real person.
-Any resemblence of the details with real life people is purely coincidental.
----
----
-The website also contains links for my instagram, facebook and linkedin profiles.
-It also contains my contact number and my email-id so if the project invigilator wants to contact me for any reason they can refer to those information.
----
----

 **Example of the chatbot uses:-**
   * Say Hi to ***Raj*** your healthGuide.
   * Ask him his name and interact with him.